LakeYS/Discord-Trivia-Bot/README.md

 # Implemented Features
 - Access to a complete database of over 2,500 multiple-choice trivia questions.
 (Thanks to OpenTDB)
-- Verified functional across simultaneous channels and Discord servers.
+- Works across simultaneous channels and Discord servers.
+(For example, large servers can have multiple trivia channels)
 - Color-coded and categorized questions of varying difficulty.

 # Partially Implemented Features